 - Regional Transportation District FasTracks

 The voter-approved FasTracks program is a multi-billion dollar plan to build 122 miles of new commuter rail and light rail, 18 miles of bus rapid transit, and enhanced bus service for easy, convenient bus / rail connections across the eight-county district.
-Commerce City is home to what will be Colorado’s longest bridge — Skyway Bridge.
-The 9,533-foot bridge is part of the 18.5 mile north metro commuter rail line project running from Denver Union Station through Commerce City and further north.
+Commerce City will be home the North Metro Commuter Rail Line (the N Line), an 18.5 mile commuter rail line running from the Denver Union Station through Commerce City and further north.
+The N Line will connect the northern metro area to the rest of the greater Denver region.
+The N Line stop is located at E. 72nd Ave. and Colorado Blvd. as well as the 9,533-foot Skyway Bridge, Colorado’s longest bridge.
+The N Line is expected to open in late September 2020.

 Commerce City will be served by: